InternetNZ/pxpaypy/docs/index.rst

 PxPayPy is a Python library for DPS PaymentExpress PxPay 2.0 API.
 PxPayPy has been tested to work with Python 3.5+.

+**Note: This repository has not been used since Dec 2018 and is therefore currently archived.
+You are happy to fork it, but before using it, please verify that the libraries and packages included haven't been subject to a security vulnerability in the meantime.**

 .. toctree::
    :maxdepth: 2
    :caption: Contents: